[TECH TRENDS] Smart Mirrors Take Over the Market by Storm

 Who’s using it?

-Well, basically, everyone, or it will be, at least.
+Well, basically, everyone, or everyone will, in the future, if we are to trust the market predictions.
 It has many benefits, perfectly fits in with IoT trends, provides valuable data for its users, and most importantly, it makes your life easier.
 For instance, in the residential sector, it can be used for recognizing people, learning and catering to their daily habits and needs, making it an essential part of a SMART home.

 In the automotive sector, smart mirrors are used as side view and rear view mirrors for enhanced safety purposes and driving aid.
 In the retail industry, smart mirrors are used to help prospecting customer choose outfits without hassle, with virtual try-on solutions.
 Smart mirror devices can be powered by different solutions, examples are virtual glasses or jewelry try ons.
 Another example is skin analysis solutions that can track and diagnose different skin conditions via camera, recommend appropriate products and enable you to share product reviews with your friends.

 This year, on January 2, Amazon was granted a patent for a smart mirror that will enable buyers to try on clothes in the comfort of their home and then order online.
 Multiple retail chains and solution providers are testing different ways to engage their customers by providing more enjoyable and seamless shopping experience in the digital age.
 Users are encouraged to share images with their friends via social media, receive feedback on their outfits, applied makeup or accessories and ultimately complete the purchase without diving in the cramped changing rooms or using makeup testers.
 Many cosmetics retailers are cutting back on product costs by using virtual makeup display stands and smart mirrors so users can try a variety of products without using testers.